 The property currently considered to be material to the Company is the Knob Lake Property.
-Funds raised, together with the Company's existing cash and marketable securities resources will initially be allocated to the Knob Lake Property and as indicated below.
+On November 27, 2024, the Company closed a private placement financing in the amount of \$525,650.
+Funds raised, together with the Company's existing cash, will initially be allocated to the Knob Lake Property.